brijathom/spring-boot-postgresql-crud/README.md

 # Spring Boot PostgreSQL CRUD

-A CRUD project for testing methods of deploying a Spring Boot application with a PosgreSQL database.Test.
+A CRUD project for testing methods of deploying a Spring Boot application with a PosgreSQL database.

 You can test the REST API using Postman: